rustwasm/rfcs/text/006-local-js-dependencies.md

   preprocessors like TypeScript can't be used.
 It's unclear how such preprocessed JS would be imported.
 It's hoped that JS snippets are small enough that this isn't too much of a problem.
 Larger JS snippets can always be extracted to an NPM package and postprocessed there.
+Note that it's always possible for authors to manually run the TypeScript compiler by hand for these use cases, though.

 * The relatively popular `--no-modules` flag is proposed to be deprecated in favor of a `--browser` flag, which itself will have a breaking change relative